Calls and Capabilities: Communicate With Other Components And Peers

 Although zomes are libraries in one DNA, they don’t have direct access to each other’s functions.
 They can still call each other, though, via the

 call host function.

-A bridge call allows an agent’s cells on one machine to communicate with each other.
-This is useful for combining the functionality of multiple DNAs into one app.
-Because Holochain is centered around the agent, it makes more sense to say “Alice’s app instances are talking to each other” than “app A is talking to app B”.
+A bridge call allows different cells in a hApp to communicate with each other.
+This works only within a conductor, not across a network, and is useful for combining the functionality of multiple DNAs into one app.
+Because Holochain is centered around the agent, it makes more sense to say “Alice’s app components are talking to each other” than “app A is talking to app B”.

-As we’ve seen, a client can talk to cells too, and it could certainly bear the responsibility for connecting multiple cells together.
-But it can’t offer the same correctness guarantees that direct calls between cells can offer: the source chains of both cells are ‘locked’ for the duration of the call, and the conductor provides the assurance that the code that cell A thinks cell B is running is actually what it’s running.
-This means you can better reason about the state of each instance, which is important for things like financial transactions.
+As we’ve seen, a client can talk to cells too, and it could certainly take responsibility for bridging functionality between cells.
+But it can’t offer the same correctness guarantees or convenience that direct calls between cells can offer: the source chains of both cells are ‘locked’ for the duration of the call, and the conductor provides the assurance that the code that cell A thinks cell B is running is actually what it’s running.
+This means you can better reason about the state of each cell, which is important for things like financial transactions.